VIXIVIXIV/dgus-klipper-archive/README.md

 ## Modifications

-The scope of modifications is limited to adding support for DWIN T5UID1 touchscreens (except for the addition of a `--warn` CLI option, which sets the logging level to WARNING).
+The scope of modifications is (mostly) limited to adding support for DWIN T5UID1 touchscreens (except for the addition of a `--warn` CLI option, which sets the logging level to WARNING).

+This is my personal fork, which I have synced to the master Kevin O'Conner fork daily, as well as manually when I feel like it.
+There's also an extra experimental term for PT100 RTD's (inline resistance), as well as slightly changed preheat temps.

 The touchscreen feature is only available for AVR/LPC176X micro-controllers and it needs to be configured before compilation.